 - Communications Coordinator

 - The Communications Coordinator manages the daily operations of the Public Safety Communications Center this is includes scheduling of the communications staff and coordination of daily work assignments.
-The Communications Coordinator serves as the liaison for the State of Oregon Law Enforcement Data System (LEDS), National Crime Information Center (NCIC), The Regional Justice Information Network (RegJIN), and Department of Motor Vehicles (DMV).
+The Communications Coordinator serves as the liaison for the Regional Justice Information Network (RegJIN).
 The Communications Coordinator also oversees our On Campus Emergency Alert System (OCEANS), this is our system that we utilize to make both non-emergency and emergency alerts to the various campuses.

 - Communication Officer

 - DPS communications officers (dispatchers) are trained to assess the priority of reported incidents, collect necessary information, and dispatch both on-campus and local emergency responders for a variety of public safety related calls.
 Additionally, communications officers answer general public safety questions.
 Our communications officers attend a two-week public safety telecommunicator academy at the Department of Public Safety Standards and Training (DPSST) in Salem, Oregon.
-In addition to this, they receive local training on our computer aided dispatch system, two-way radio operation, the law enforcement data system (LEDS), the national crime information center (NCIC), department of motor vehicles (DMV) and the city of Portland Police’s computer aided dispatch system, and the Regional Justice Information Network (RegJIN).
+In addition to this, they receive local training on our computer aided dispatch system, two-way radio operation, and the city of Portland Police’s computer aided dispatch system, and the Regional Justice Information Network (RegJIN).